RainbowStarX/RevokeChinaCerts/Linux/README.md

         revoke-china-certs generate ~/RevokeChinaCerts/Windows/Online/* | tee /tmp/revoke.txt

-Then, the file '/tmp/revoke.txt' is in the same format as 'revoke-china-certs.ALL.conf' and can be used the same way.
+Then, the file `/tmp/revoke.txt` is in the same format as `revoke-china-certs.ALL.conf` and can be used the same way.